S-400 missile system: Structure

-Optional elements of the S-400 (98ZH6E) include the 15I6ME–98ZH6E, which extends coverage 30, 60 and 90 km (19, 38 and 57 mi) from that provided by the 30K6E.
+Optional elements of the S-400 (98ZH6E) include the 15I6ME–98ZH6E, which extends coverage 30, 60, and 90 km (19, 38, and 57 mi) from that provided by the 30K6E.
 The 96L6E has a 300 km detection range.
 The 40B6M is housing for the 92N6E or 96L6E radar.
 The Protivnik-GE is an anti-stealth UHF radar with a 400 km range.
 The Moscow-1 passive sensor is 2 1/2 times more effective than the Protivnik, with a 400 km range Orion for a target-designation on-the-air defense system, and the Avtobaza-M and Orion+ Avtobaza add high-precision detection.
 The 1RL220BE versions were reportedly used for jamming.
 The 400 km-range S-200D Dubna (SA-5c) missiles and S-300 P-family radar systems can be used without additional command-and-control centers.
 S-300 (SA-20A, SA-20B) missiles may also be guided.

 A-50 and A-50U aircraft provide early warning and command-and-control target designation.

 The 30К6Е control system can be integrated with the S-400 Triumf 98ZH6E system; the S-300PMU2 (through the 83М6Е2 control system); the S-300PMU1 (through the 83М6Е control system); the Tor-M1 through the Ranzhir-M battery-command post; the Pantsir-S1 through the lead battery vehicle.
 The Protivnik-GE and Gamma-DE radars, integrated with the 92H6E radar system, enables communication between each battery with Baikal-E senior command posts and similar types; nearby 30К6Е, 83М6Е and 83М6Е2 administration systems; the Polyana-D4М1 command post; fighter-aircraft command post, and mobile long-range radars.
 The system's VHF component provides sector search-and-tracking, with the X- and L-band components providing fine-tracking capability.
 Good placement of the radars relative to the threat axis enables the L- and X-band components to illuminate the incoming target from angles where the target radar cross-section (RCS) is sub-optimal.
-The RLM-S and RLM-D have better elevation-tracking accuracy than the RLM-M, and the Nebo M should be capable of producing high-quality tracks suitable for mid-course guidance of modern surface-to-air missiles and trajectory guidance of legacy SAMs.
+The RLM-S and RLM-D have better elevation-tracking accuracy than the RLM-M, and the Nebo-M should be capable of producing high-quality tracks suitable for mid-course guidance of modern surface-to-air missiles and trajectory guidance of legacy SAMs.

 The Gamma-C1E SHF mobile radar station has a 300 km detection range.
-The Nebo-M VHF mobile radar station and the Resonance-NE radar station have a detection range of 400 km, and 40 km to a height of 500 m.
+The Nebo-M VHF mobile radar station and the Resonance-NE radar station have a detection range of 400 km, and 40 km to an altitude of 500 m.
 All Nebo-family locators are doubled for army air defense.
 During the 1970s, the long-range mobile UHF 5H87, and SHF 5H69 low-altitude locators were used.
-A goal of the 1980s was detection at a height of 10 m at a distance of 40 km.
+A goal of the 1980s was detection at an altitude of 10 m at a distance of 40 km.
 The Elbrus-90 computer is used to control the system.